 Ensure that each sentence you write has clear meaning in English.
 It must be fully understandable when read.
 If you are not sure if your sentence has clear meaning in English, perhaps think about re-writing it in a simpler and clearer way that you can fully understand (as will hopefully your reader).

 You need to vary the length of sentences in your paragraphs.
-This is important to add interest to your writing, readability and to show relationships between ideas.
+This is important to add interest to your writing, assist readability and to show relationships between ideas.
 Notice in the following example that all sentences are similar in length and structure.
 The ideas are not linked, making the writing disjointed and somewhat boring to read.

 Weak example: Nursing education (Lees & Moore 2013) states that measures should be in place to avoid infection.
 Also, that infection rates tend to soar when hygiene standards decrease.
 Appropriate steps should be taken to decrease these risks.
 It is suggested that medical staff are educated to understand these risks.